ttowncompiled/biopopgrowth/README.md

+[b]DISCLAIMER[/b] The edict has expired notification means that the edict effect has been successfully applied.

 [h1]Description[/h1]

-Adds two new planetary decisions and one edict that can be accessed from the start of the game.
+Adds two new planetary decisions and two corresponding edicts that can be accessed from the start of the game.
 The first decision, [i]Distribute Surplus[/i], adds a modifier to the planet that improves pop happiness, planet stability, and pop growth at the cost of increased food consumption.
 The pop growth modifier is determined from the planet's current biological pop size and its free housing, which results in logistic pop growth.
 The second decision, [i]STOP Distributing Surplus[/i], removes the modifier(s) added by Distribute Surplus, including the increased food consumption rate.
-Finally, there is an edict, [i]Distribute Surplus[/i], which costs nothing and applies the effects of the Distribute Surplus decision to each colonized planet and to new planets upon colonization.
-Individual planets can opt-out by utilizing the STOP Distributing Surplus decision.
+Each decision has a corresponding edict that applies the decision to each colonized planet and new colonies.

 [h1]Distribute Surplus[/h1]